Auro01/P11_Libraries/README.md

 Static library  cointains the functions

 /*
-retuns a integer that corresponds to the character or string received of binary numbers param *s is a char pointer that can be a single char or an array */ int asciiBinaryToInt(char *s);
+returns a integer that corresponds to the character or string received of binary numbers param *s is a char pointer that can be a single char or an array */ int asciiBinaryToInt(char *s);

 /*
-retuns a integer that corresponds to the character or string received of hexadecimal numbers param *s is a char pointer that can be a single char or an array */ int asciiHEXToInt(char *s);
+returns a integer that corresponds to the character or string received of hexadecimal numbers param *s is a char pointer that can be a single char or an array */ int asciiHEXToInt(char *s);

 /*
-printe the integer that corresponds to the character or string received of hexadecimal numbers param *s is a char pointer that can be a single char or an array */ void asciiHEXToIntCon(char *s);
+print the integer that corresponds to the character or string received of hexadecimal numbers param *s is a char pointer that can be a single char or an array */ void asciiHEXToIntCon(char *s);

 /*
-retuns a double that corresponds to the character or string received in ascii param *s is a char pointer that can be a single char or an array */ double asciiToDouble(char *s);
+returns a double that corresponds to the character or string received in ascii param *s is a char pointer that can be a single char or an array */ double asciiToDouble(char *s);